Hoonie-O/CAB302_PeerPracticeManager/UserStories.md

 ---

 ### Acceptance Criteria
-- A UserDaoMock (or similar) exists that stores users in-memory (e.g., map/list) and supports:
-- create(user), getById(id), getByEmail(email), update(user), delete(id), listAll().
-- Methods return predictable results and errors (e.g., duplicate email throws/returns error).
-- A UserManagement (service) class exists that:
-- Depends on a DAO interface (e.g., UserDao) via constructor injection.
-- Provides methods: register(userDto), findUser(id/email), updateProfile(id, updates), removeUser(id).
-- Validates inputs (non-empty name/email, valid email format).
-- Does not contain DB logic (delegates to DAO).
+- Given the app runs with a mock DAO, when I create, update, delete, or list users, then these actions work using in-memory storage (e.g., map or list).
+- Given I register a user, when the email already exists, then the operation fails with an appropriate error.
+- Given I use the UserManagement service, when I call register, find, update, or remove, then the request is validated and delegated to the DAO (no DB logic in service).
+- Given I provide invalid input (e.g., empty name, invalid email format), when I call register or update, then the operation is rejected with an error.
-- Swapping the mock with a real DAO later requires no changes outside the composition/wiring (interface-based).
+- Given the mock DAO follows the UserDao interface, when I swap it with a real DAO later, then no external code changes are required.
-- Unit tests cover:
-- Creating, reading, updating, deleting users via the service.
-- Duplicate email path, user-not-found path.
-- Interface contract of the DAO (mock meets it).
-- Basic logging (or comments) for key operations and failure cases.
+- Given unit tests are run, when CRUD operations, duplicate emails, and user-not-found cases are tested, then they all pass.
-- README or class-level comment explains how to run tests and why the mock exists (iteration note).
+- Given documentation exists, when a developer reads it, then they understand how to run the tests and why the mock is used.

 ### Password Hashing
 As a **user**,